SuperOfficeDocs/superoffice-docs/release-notes/10.3/admin/index.md

 ---
+uid: news-admin-10.3
 title: What's new in SuperOffice 10.3
-uid: news-admin-10.3
 description: Release notes.
 What's new in SuperOffice 10.3
-author: SuperOffice AS – Research and Development so.date:
+author: SuperOffice AS – Research and Development so.date: 01.26.2024
-keywords: Settings and maintenance so.version: 10.3
+so.version: 10.3
-so.topic: reference
+keywords: Settings and maintenance, system design, web panel so.topic: reference
 ---